 Try to make sure that your letter reaches the planning department within the period allowed for written objections – usually three weeks from the date the application was registered by the council.
 Letters should be concise and clear.
 Emotional outbursts damage a letter’s credibility and risk losing the reader’s sympathy.
 Focus on what you are asking for and do not be distracted by secondary issues which may weaken your argument.
 Advice on writing more powerfully and persuasively is available from the Plain English Campaign.

 • Consider suggesting the area for Conservation Area designation.
 Where the building forms part of an architecturally sensitive group of buildings it may be possible to preserve it through Conservation Area designation, which is carried out by the local planning authority.
-English Heritage has produced a free leaflet Conservation Area Appraisals which is well worth consulting.
+Historic England has produced a free leaflet Understanding Place: Conservation Area Designation, Appraisal and Management which is well worth consulting.

 • Be persistent.
 Campaigning to save a building can be a long and drawn out business.
 Don’t be embarrassed to follow up letters with phone calls if you do not receive replies.
 In some cases persistence can make the difference between saving a building and seeing it demolished.